ramicaza/pinterest-python-generated-api-client/docs/IntegrationsApi.md

 Update commerce integration

-Update commerce integration metadata for the given external business ID
+Update commerce integration metadata for the given external business ID.
+Note: If you're interested in joining the beta, please reach out to your Pinterest account manager.

 ### Example